Notebook

 US Regional Arts Organizations - "The US Regional Arts Organizations are six non-profit entitites created to encourage development of the arts and to support arts programs on a regional basis.
 Funded by the NEA . . . . " Arts Midwest . . .
 Mid-America Arts Alliance . . .
 Mid Atlantic Arts Foundation . . .
 New England Foundation for the Arts . . .
 Southern Arts Federation . . .
 Western States Arts Federation

 Pacific Arts Councils Network . . .
 American Samoa . . .
 Guam . . .
-Northern Mariana Islands . . .
+The Commonwealth of the Northern Marianas . . .
 Puerto Rico . . .
 Virgin Islands

 Alliance of Artists Communities - "Artists' communities are places that provide temporary time, space, and support to artists for the creation of new work.
 These creative residencies are generally anywhere from one week to one year.
 Artists of all kinds - visual artists, writers, designers, composers, filmmakers, choreographers, and scholars - are served by artists' communities.
 The communities themselves are as diverse as their artists: some are located in isolated rural mountainsides, others in the middle of urban warehouse districts; some provide solitary retreat to artists working alone, and others welcome collaborative teams as well.
 While many sites exist solely as an artists' community, others are part of larger institutions, such as museums, colleges, municipalities, or national parks . . . .
 Our membership includes professionally run artists' communities, other nonprofit organizations that support artists in the development of their work, and individuals who believe in the creative process. . . . "